-Plastic rubber has long been one of the important raw materials for medical equipment and pharmaceutical packaging.
+Plastic rubber has long been one of the important raw materials used for medical equipment and pharmaceutical packaging.
 With the vigorous development of the industry, various high-performance plastics and technologies for medical devices have emerged.
-In addition to traditional medical plastics, such as PP, PVC, PE, and silicone rubber, which are commonly used in the medical device industry, some high-performance materials are important materials to promote the development of the medical device industry.
+In addition to traditional medical plastics, such as PP, PVC, PE, and silicone rubber, which are commonly used in the medical device industry, some high-performance materials have been developed that are important to the medical device industry.

 Market Development of Medical Plastics:

 Products made of plastic materials have already penetrated our lives.
 Humans are accustomed to plastic things, and because of the advancement of technology, plastic materials are more optimized to meet the requirements of temperature, environment, structure, and so on.

 In our daily lives, almost 98% of the products we use are made of plastic materials.
 However, for medical devices the material property requirements are much higher than for daily use items.
 Instruments and devices used for medical procedures need to be sturdy and reliable in order to ensure safety during use.